-The DSL for the primary is Marjorie Lacassagne (Deputy Head of Primary) and the DSL for the secondary is Jean

-Saillard (Deputy Head of Secondary).
-Elodie Malard and Vincent Wiemann are Deputy DSLs.
+The DSL for the primary is Marjorie Lacassagne (Deputy Head of Primary).
+Elodie Malard and Hasret Batgi are Deputy DSLs.

 Our staff work closely with the School's DSLs who, in turn, work with the Local Safeguarding Children Partnership (CSCP - Camden Safeguarding Children Partnership) and other agencies in promoting a culture of responsible use of technology that is consistent with the ethos of CFBL.